MAInformation Technology Law

 - Acquaintance with the field of IT law

-The duration of the interview is 20 minutes and it is conducted in English either via Skype or in person.
-The interviews will be scheduled in cooperation with qualifying candidates when the the letters of motivation have been evaluated.
+The duration of the interview is 20 minutes and it is conducted in English either via Zoom or in person.
+The interviews will be scheduled in April in cooperation with qualifying candidates when the the letters of motivation have been evaluated.

 NB!
-For further information on the motivation letter and interview please see oigus.ut.ee/motivation-letter-and-admission-interview.
+For further information on the motivation letter and interview please see www.ut.ee/itlaw

 The IT Law Programme at the University of Tartu is driven by the high demand for IT Law specialists in the private and public sector worldwide as well as by the ambitions of Estonia as a tech-savvy country and a forerunner in innovative digital initiatives.